Jebet812/Notes/AWS-CCP.md

 ## Monitoring and Analytics
 1. **AWS Trusted Advisor** recommendation tool that automatically and actively monitors AWS account and provide actional recommendation.<br>
-7 Trusted Advisor Checks (*MFA root account, security groups, s3 bucket permissions, RDS Public Snapshots, IAM use, service limits*) for basic and developer ad all for business and enterprise.
+7 Trusted Advisor Checks (*MFA root account, security groups, s3 bucket permissions, RDS Public Snapshots, IAM use, service limits*) for basic and developer and all for business and enterprise.

 *Categories of Trust Advisor*
 * Cost Optimization